Welcome to Twiniversity. If you found us through an internet search or were told by one of your twin parent BFFs, you have come to the right place.

 Your babies are moving but you won’t be feeling their movement for quick a while yet.
 Their nerve cells are branching out and their breathing tubes now extend from the throat to the lungs.

 - Start taking belly photos.
-Trust us, you'll regret it if you don't.
+You’ll regret it if you don’t.
 You are going to be SHOCKED (in a good way) at what your body is about to do.
 There are many local photographers who even package belly shots with newborn photos.
 Start to inquire.
 See…that mentor can come in handy for this too.

 - Start thinking about when and how you want to reveal your twin pregnancy.
 Check out these fun ideas!

 - Order your copy of “What To Do When You’re Having Two“, by Twiniversity founder Natalie Diaz